-Dr. Ben Bova’s has written more than 130 futuristic novels and nonfiction books, and has been involved in science and high technology since the very beginnings of the space age.
+Dr. Ben Bova published more than 150 futuristic novels and nonfiction books, and hundreds of articles and short stories and was involved in science and high technology since the very beginnings of the space age.
 President Emeritus of the National Space Society and a past president of Science Fiction Writers of America, Dr. Bova received the Lifetime Achievement Award of the Arthur C. Clarke Foundation in 2005, “for fueling mankind’s imagination regarding the wonders of outer space.”
 His 2006 novel TITAN received the John W. Campbell Memorial Award for best novel of the year.
 In 2008 he won the Robert A. Heinlein Award “for his outstanding body of work in the field of literature.”
 In 2012 he received a Space Pioneer Award from the National Space Society.

 Dr. Bova is a frequent commentator on radio and television and a widely-popular lecturer.
 Earlier, he was an award-winning editor and an executive in the aerospace industry.